samisnotinsane/arq-teleop-robot/README.md

 # Setting Up Your PC

-I recommend using [Virtualbox](https://www.virtualbox.org/wiki/Downloads) for getting started quickly but note that image streaming from Gazebo in a VM does not work and be sure to install the guest additions and extension packs for your system if they are required.
+I recommend using a native install but [Virtualbox](https://www.virtualbox.org/wiki/Downloads) can also be used for getting started quickly, however note that image streaming from Gazebo in a VM does not work, and sometimes the universal_robot ros package fails to run properly in a VM.
+Also be sure to install the guest additions and extension packs for your Virtualbox if they are required.

 You can download [this ova](https://drive.google.com/open?id=1xC5ZKkmgtbGCBI5yzFGHQGbfDLVZCa3s).
 The password is simply ```password```..
 It currently has the following installed:

 - [Ubuntu 14.04 64-bit PC(AMD64)](http://old-releases.ubuntu.com/releases/14.04.0/)
 - [Ros Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu)
-- pip 10.0.1
+- pip >= 8.1
 - Git
 - Terminator
 - [Catkin command line tools](http://catkin-tools.readthedocs.io/en/latest/installing.html#installing-on-ubuntu-with-apt-get) - for using catkin build